Predicates

 Warning

-The actual module code must be loaded prior to compilation of Logtalk source code that uses it.
+The actual module code must be loaded prior to the compilation of Logtalk source code that uses it.
 In particular, programmers should not expect that the module be auto-loaded (including when using a backend Prolog compiler that supports an auto-loading mechanism).

 The module identifier argument can also be a parameter variable when using the directive in a parametric object or a parametric category.
 In this case, dynamic binding will necessarily be used for all listed predicates (and non-terminals).
 The parameter variable must be instantiated at runtime when the calls are made.